BISC 440 Cell and Molecular Biology

 BISC 370 Introductory Molecular Genetics

-Molecular Genetics introduces the student to the structure, maintenance and expression of the genome.
+Molecular Genetics introduces the student to the structure, maintenance, and expression of the genome.
 We will examine both prokaryotic and eukaryotic genomes in this course, with an emphasis on genetic analysis.
-After completing this course, students should be able integrate the structure and function of the genome, describe how gene expression is regulated in multiple paradigms, and be able to understand how genetic analysis is used to dissect complex regulatory processes.
+After completing this course, students should be able to integrate the structure and function of the genome, describe how gene expression is regulated in multiple paradigms, and be able to understand how genetic analysis is used to dissect complex regulatory processes.

 BISC 579 Advanced Topics in Biology